projectcontour/contour/docs/ingressroute.md

       port: 80
 ```

-The `spec.tcpproxy` key indicates that this _root_ IngressRoute will forward all de-encrypted TCP traffic to the backedn service.
+The `spec.tcpproxy` key indicates that this _root_ IngressRoute will forward all de-encrypted TCP traffic to the backend service.

 ### Limitations